RameenMughal/CyberAttack-Case-Studies/README.md

 ## 🗂️ Structure

-Each case study will be organized in its own folder and will typically contain:
+Each case study will be organized and will typically contain:
 - `report.md` or `report.pdf` – Full detailed report
 - Optional diagrams, timelines, and references